HMS Peony (K40)

 HMS Peony was a Flower-class corvette of the Royal Navy.
-In 1943 she was transferred to the Royal Hellenic Navy as RHNS Sachtouris (ΒΠ Σαχτούρης), serving throughout World War II and the Greek Civil War.
+In 1943 she was transferred to the Royal Hellenic Navy (Greek navy) as RHNS Sachtouris (ΒΠ Σαχτούρης), serving throughout World War II and the Greek Civil War.
 She was returned to the Royal Navy in 1951 and scrapped in April 1952.

 Royal Navy

 Throughout her Royal Navy career Peony escorted convoys: primarily in home waters, but sometimes in the Mediterranean Sea and to Freetown in Sierra Leone.

 From late 1940 to early 1941 she was part of the 10th Corvette Group, Mediterranean Fleet based at Alexandria, with which she escorted numerous convoys to Malta.
 In February 1941 she was equipped for minesweeping as not enough minesweepers were available.
 In July 1941 she helped to transport troops to Cyprus.
 She undertook anti-submarine operations off Cyprus in the following months.
 Along with the Australian destroyer HMAS Vendetta, three corvettes and two anti-submarine aircraft she attacked a U-boat on 8 October 1941, but the U-boat escaped.